 For drying dishes, I recommend getting a couple of quick dry towels.
-These get the job done quickly and then will easily air dry in your van.
+These get the job done quickly and will easily air dry in your van.
 For wiping up messes on the countertop, we use a sponge to help cut down on our paper towel usage.
-You may look at secondhand shops to find like-new dishtowels, or even linens you can cut into hand towels to outfit your van kitchen on a budget, while also reducing your environmental impact.
+You may look at secondhand shops to find like-new dishtowels or even linens you can cut into hand towels to outfit your van kitchen on a budget, while also reducing your environmental impact.

 Gray Water Disposal

-Back in our lesson on gray water tanks and plumbing, we discussed how gray water tanks collect used dishwater and other liquids that go down the drain.
+Gray water tanks collect used dishwater and other liquids that go down the drain.
 You may or may not have a gray water tank, and in fact, you might not have a sink at all and in that case, you’ll definitely want a collapsible bucket that you can use for doing dishes.

-I don’t have a grey water tank in my current van.
-So when it comes time to dispose of the 1-2 gallons of wash water, we collect it in a bucket as it drains from the van.
-Then we make sure we are at least 200 feet from rivers, lakes, or streams and scatter it on barren dirt.
+I don’t have a grey water tank in my current van so when it comes time to dispose of the 1-2 gallons of wash water, we collect it in a bucket as it drains from the van, then we make sure we are at least 200 feet from rivers, lakes, or streams and scatter it on barren dirt.
 Remember, even biodegradable soap is harmful to aquatic life and can pollute waterways, so making sure you are at least 200 feet away from water is very important.